-Since 1976, Transitional Resources has provided a pathway to recovery for people living with mental illness in King County.
+Since 1976, Transitional Resources has provided a pathway to recovery for low-income people living with mental illness.

 Transitional Resources’ mission is building better health, stable housing, and a community of support for people living with mental illness.